defold/doc/docs/en/manuals/physics.md

 ## Tilemap collision shapes

 Defold includes a feature allowing you to easily generate physics shapes for a tile map.
-The [Tilemap manual](/manuals/tilemap/) explains how to add collision groups to a tile source and assign tiles to collision groups.
+The [Tilemap manual](/manuals/tilemap/) explains how to add collision groups to a tile source and assign tiles to collision groups ([example](/examples/tilemap/collisions/)).

 To add collision to a tile map: